yottapanda/website/content/posts/wild-cloud-router.md

 title: Cloud Router in the Wild
 date: 2024-05-30
 draft: false
-description: &description Implementing a cloud router for a client
+description: &description Implementing a cloud router for a client.
 tags: &tags
   - networking
   - vpn